openmfe/website/src/pages/development/microfrontend-deepdive.md

 ---
 layout: main
-title: Microfrontend Building Blocks
+title: Microfrontend Deep Dive
 data: navigation
 priority: 20
+summary: A real-world, native microfrontend is a full-stack web application, and therefore has certain degree of complexity.
+Let’s have a close look at an example microfrontend to understand the building blocks and how they work together.
 ---

-# Microfrontend Building Blocks

-A real-world, native microfrontend is a full-stack web application, and therefore has certain degree of complexity.
-This article will help to understand the building blocks and how they work together.

 Note that there are many ways to build microfrontends, this is just one of them.
 A microfrontend does not have to be OpenMFE-compliant to earn the title, and even when you aim for compliance with the [OpenMFE specification](/architecture/specification), there are many ways to achieve this.